Photo by Clare Winfield.

-Taken from Vanessa’s new cookbook, Creole’s Kitchen, this coconut slaw is perfect for summer BBQs and alfresco gatherings.
+Taken from Vanessa’s new cookbook, Creole’s Kitchen, this vegan coconut slaw is perfect for summer BBQs and alfresco gatherings.
 Rich, creamy and with an intense burst of Caribbean flavours – this slaw is guaranteed to impress!

 Creole Kitchen is a must-have for any kitchen.
 Packed full of mouthwatering recipes, it brings the sunshine flavours of the Caribbean to your dinner table.
 Easy to make and delicious, Vanessa’s recipes have won over this family!

 Now over to Vanessa…

 Coconut is my favourite fruit in the world.
 I love it because it’s so versatile: from starter to dessert, the possibilities are endless.
 I created this recipe because I love coconut souskay – a traditional Martinique recipe – but always felt it lacked something, a bit of a kick, creaminess, texture… This recipe is one of my guests’ favourite, always on the request list for menus at my supper clubs.